0101shift/Project_OAK/README.md

 ### ⚡ Arduino IDE Settings

-> - Refer to this GitHub repo on how to burn Bootloader and how to flash code through Arduino IDE [MiniCore](https://github.com/MCUdude/MiniCore)
+> - Refer to this GitHub repo on how to burn the Bootloader and how to flash code through Arduino IDE [MiniCore](https://github.com/MCUdude/MiniCore)
 > - When programming the MAIN_BRD, update the ARDUINO IDE settings as shown below.

 ![Arduino IDE settings](Reference_docs/Project_OAK_Arduino_Programming_Settings.png)

-#### ❤️‍🔥 Let me know what you think of this project, I'd love to hear your thoughts!
+#### ❤️‍🔥 Let me know what you think of this project.
+I'd love to hear your thoughts!

 ### ✨ Happy Designing!